dwalter0/gdorksubdomains/README.md

 There will be some google links in your results that you'll need to filter out.

+HTTPs errors are suppressed for complications in proxying.

 Usage: python3 gdorksubdoms.py \<site\> \<pages of results to check\><br>
 eg. python3 gdorksubdoms.py tesla.com 4